BasList

 Using the program

-While being able to list programs and enjoy syntax colouring at the Command Prompt has its obvious advantages, the biggest benefit is often being able to make use of modern editors and comparison utilities [my favourite: Beyond Compare from Scooter Software].
+While being able to list programs and enjoy syntax colouring at the Command Prompt / Terminal has its obvious advantages, the biggest benefit is often being able to make use of modern editors and comparison utilities [my favourite: Beyond Compare from Scooter Software].

 Text files can be loaded into Notepad++ and syntax colouring applied.
 For best results, you can import this User Defined Language (UDL) file – Instructions here.
-It is a little limited, though, as it Notepad++ only recognises keywords if they’re followed by space or other non-alphabetic character (bracket, colon etc.).
+It is a little limited, though, as Notepad++ only recognises keywords if they’re followed by space or other non-alphabetic character (bracket, colon etc.).

 I have now forgotten who wrote this UDL.
 Can anyone remind me so I can give credit?